Xenores/pdf-balloon-app/README.md

 	Added instructions icon.
 	Added alert if opened with firefox.
 	Renamed app and added icon.

+v1.9.8
+	Now 'image projects' can be loaded.
+	Updated undo logic to teat bubble and its line as a single state.
+	Fixed error due to bubble deleted after leader line is enabled.

+v1.9.9.1
+	removed 'Move mode'.
+	Moving a balloon do not open the edit window popup.
+	Double click opens the edit popup.
+	Text Box mode now disable automatically after first click.

+v1.9.9.2
+	Reworked Text Box creation logic to make it easier to edit and resize.

+v2.0
+	In progress: Auto increment for duplicate number.

 	************Fixing security error when loading pdf with project.